Interlude Coffee & Tea's Murray St shop in New York City's Tribeca neighborhood. Interlude Coffee & Tea

 I’m a coffee connoisseur.

-So when I relocated to New York City last year – after living a bit of a nomadic life in places like Charlotte, North Carolina; Cleveland, Ohio; and London, England – I thought I’d put my coffee love to good use.
-So to get the lay of the land in my new hometown, I challenged myself.
-I would drink 100 cups of coffee, from 100 different coffee spots.
+So when I relocated to New York City – after living a bit of a nomadic life in places like Charlotte, North Carolina; Cleveland, Ohio; and London, England – I thought I’d put my coffee love to good use.
+To get the lay of the land in my new hometown, I challenged myself.
+I would drink 100 cups of coffee, from 100 coffee spots.

 In Cleveland and Charlotte, the idea of craft coffee was still new – those cities only have a handful of places that rate high on the coffee-culture chart.
 London already had a coffee culture, though when I lived there, my coffee palate wasn’t as refined.
 I remember vividly walking around London drinking a Pret coffee and dunking a croissant in it.
 There, that felt like the most normal thing in the world.